Our Team

 Laura Sardella

-Youth Justice & Advocacy Lawyer
+Youth Justice Lawyer and Director, Advocacy

+Laura’s passion for social justice that led her to her role at Peacebuilders, a passion that grew from her volunteer work with stateless persons in the Dominican Republic.
+Through this work, Laura gained an appreciation for the importance of a responsive, equitable and accessible justice system.
+She later pursued her graduate research in this area, focusing on a justice system’s role in protecting and advancing international human rights and human development, and obtained her Master of Arts degree in Political Science from York University in 2009.
 After graduate school, Laura went on to obtain a law degree from the University of Windsor in 2012.
 She spent much of her time during law school volunteering at Windsor’s Community Legal Aid Clinic, providing legal assistance to low-income community members.
 She also volunteered at Justice for Children and Youth, a legal aid clinic in Toronto, where she came to understand the unique relationship between youth and the justice system in Toronto.
 This work helped direct her commitment to advocating for social justice toward youth in her own city.
+Before joining Peacebuilders, Laura practiced civil litigation at a personal injury firm in Toronto, where she advocated for the rights of injured people and people living with disabilities.
+In addition to her law degree and master’s degree, Laura holds an Honours BA in Political Science and History from the University of Western Ontario.

 Board Members